Radio Times: History and profile

 From 8 October 1960, BBC television and radio schedules were re-integrated; the programmes included a new "pick of the week" with a single third page for previews, before each day's listings; these came before the two pages of television and the four pages of radio.
-A new bolder masthead was designed by Abram Games (who created graphical designs such as the "Festival Star" on the cover of the 1951 Festival of Britain and the 1953 "Bat's Wings" ident) and containing the words "BBC TV and Sound" on the left side, was introduced with this revamp; it became one of the shortest-used designs in the magazine's history.
-On 4 August 1962, when Radio Times was again revamped, the masthead was replaced with one incorporating the words in the Clarendon typeface; while the main change was the reduction of BBC radio schedules for three stations to a double-page spread brought down into size, the magazine now generally had between 60 and 68 pages, as compared to the relaunched format from two years earlier, which contained only 52 pages.
+A new bolder masthead was designed by Abram Games (who created graphical designs such as the "Festival Star" on the cover of the 1951 Festival of Britain and the 1953 "Bat's Wings" ident) containing the words "BBC TV and Sound" on the left side, and was introduced with this revamp; it became one of the shortest-used designs in the magazine's history.
+On 4 August 1962, when Radio Times was again revamped, the masthead was replaced with one incorporating the title in the Clarendon typeface; while the main change was the reduction of BBC radio schedules for three stations to a double-page spread brought down in size, the magazine now generally had between 60 and 68 pages, as compared to the relaunched format from two years earlier, which contained only 52 pages.
 From 30 September 1967, Radio Times introduced the all-new colour pages of the magazine's feature sections, including "star stories", Percy Thrower's gardening, Zena Skinner's cookery, Bill Hartley's motoring and Jeffery Boswall's birdwatching, as well as "Round and About" with up-to-the-minute stories in both television and radio from around the world.
 At the same time, the four new BBC radio stations (replacing the Home Service, the Light Programme and the Third Programme) were launched within the schedule listing pages.
-The layouts of programme page headings have now restyled as well as the three radio pages had been rearranged with schedule billings for Radio 1 and Radio 2 on the first, Radio 3 on the second and Radio 4 on the third.
-In future weeks, it would boast another revised masthead although the same typeface simply a bold symbol "BBC TV" to the right of the title – within the price, date and regional edition being overprinted in letterpress at the top of the front page, but the letters section and the crossword were placed inside the back page.
+The layouts of programme page headings were restyled as well as the three radio pages, rearranged with schedule billings for Radio 1 and Radio 2 on the first, Radio 3 on the second and Radio 4 on the third.
+In future weeks, it would boast another revised masthead using the same typeface: simply a bold symbol "BBC TV" to the right of the title, with the price, date and regional edition being overprinted in letterpress at the top of the front page, and the letters section and the crossword placed inside the back page.